mrocklin/mrocklin.github.io/pub/mx/mx.rst

 Outreach
 --------

-This system was translated to the Python project SymPy and offers full integration into the standard scientific computing stack.
+This system was translated from a logical programming language to the Python project ``SymPy`` and offers full integration into the standard scientific computing stack.
 A matrix problem can be described, simplified, printed into C code, compiled and linked to a Python function transparently within an interactive session.
 This function can then be called using NumPy arrays, providing substantial speedups above traditional code.